Energy Performance Certificate (EPC)

 Shared Freehold/Leasehold Document

 If your property is leasehold, you will be required to provide a copy of the lease.
-Alternatively, if your property is freehold you will need to provide the share certificate.
+Alternatively, if your property is shared freehold/shared ownership you will need to provide the share certificate too.

 Proof of Identity

-You will need to provide your solicitor with proof of identity and address.
+You will need to provide your solicitor and us with proof of identity and address.
 A utility bill or bank statement and a passport or driving licence will usually suffice.

 Property Title Deeds